 The Fund has no officers or directors.
-The following table sets forth certain information regarding beneficial ownership of the Fund's General Shares and Shares as of January 31, 2022 as known by management.
+The following table sets forth certain information regarding beneficial ownership of the Fund's General Shares and Shares as of January 31, 2022, as known by management.
+No person is known by the Managing Owner to own beneficially more than 5% of the outstanding shares of such class.

+of Beneficial

-Title of Class Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class General Shares Invesco Capital Management LLC 3500 Lacey Road, Suite 700 Downers Grove, Illinois 60515 40 100% Shares Invesco Ltd. 1555 Peachtree Street NE, Suite 1800 Atlanta, GA 30309 824,800 12.50% Directors and Officers of Invesco Capital Management LLC as a group Less than 0.01%
+Title of Class Name and Address of Beneficial Owner Ownership Percent of Class

+General Shares Invesco Capital Management LLC

+3500 Lacey Road, Suite 700

+Downers Grove, Illinois 60515 40 100%

+Shares Directors and Officers of Invesco Capital Management LLC

+as a group Less than 0.01%